 top of page

 She graduated with high distinction from Carleton University, earning a bachelor of combined honours degree in Journalism and Film Studies.

 While at Carleton, she wrote for the Charlatan, the university chapter of Her Campus magazine and Capital Current.

-She is also a skilled researcher.
-She was a research assistant under the supervision of Nana aba Duncan, Carleton University’s Carty Chair in Journalism, Diversity and Inclusion Studies, working to launch a survey project on the experiences of Black journalists in Canada.
+She was also a research assistant under the supervision of Nana aba Duncan, Carleton University’s Carty Chair in Journalism, Diversity and Inclusion Studies, working to launch a survey project on the experiences of Black journalists in Canada.

 In all her ventures, Jodie is interested in identifying the human connections and social identities that underlay larger issues.
 She believes there is always a broader story to be told.